yeti-switch/doc/en/installation/installation-1.13/redis.rst

 Redis installation
 ==================

-Redis is used to synchronize data between traffic switch instances.
+Redis is used to synchronize data between switch instances.
 It stores information about used resources (e.g gateways capacity limits) to provide correct limitation among all nodes for distributed installations.

 Install packages
 ================